· Order in Council / Fair Registration Practices Amendment Regulation · in-force

 Why it matters

-- This proclamation activates specific legislative amendments contained within the Miscellaneous Statutes Amendment Act, 2024, making them legally binding.
+- Activates legislative amendments from the Miscellaneous Statutes Amendment Act, 2024, establishing their legal effect.

-- The inclusion of several provincial Ministers as 'regulatory bodies' may centralize certain aspects of labour mobility governance under ministerial authority.
+- The inclusion of provincial Ministers as 'regulatory bodies' under both Acts centralizes certain aspects of professional regulation and labour mobility governance under ministerial authority.

 Rights affected